Have Questions?

 504-605-4095

-Imagine Recovery has been offering addiction rehab to people who reside in and around Marrero and who are struggling with drug and alcohol abuse issues.
+Imagine Recovery has been offering addiction rehab to people who reside in and around Marrero, LA. and who are struggling with drug and alcohol abuse issues.
 As such, Imagine Recovery offers a array of services such as couple/family therapy, activity therapy, trauma therapy, brief intervention approach, 12-step facilitation approach, anger management and others applying its unique philosophy of evidence based approaches to addiction recovery and treatment.

 This center also thinks that the best results for clients are gotten from individualized services.
 Because of this, it has been specializing in a wide array of personalized treatments like aftercare/continuing care, suicide prevention services, veterans, clients with HIV/AIDS, self-help groups, persons who have experienced sexual abuse and more.
 In the same way, this drug and alcohol rehab program provides these services in the following settings - short term treatment centers, inpatient detox programs, outpatient substance abuse counseling, inpatient rehab centers, long term treatment centers and more.